TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/200-lambda.md

 1. Create a directory `lambda` in the root of your project tree (next to `bin` and `lib`).
-2. TS CDK projects created with `cdktf init` ignore all `.js` files by default.
+2. TS CDKTF projects created with `cdktf init` ignore all `.js` files by default.
    To track these files with git, add `!lambda/*.js` to your `.gitignore` file.
-   This ensures that your Lambda assets are discoverable during the Pipelines section of this tutorial.
+   This ensures that your Lambda assets are properly checked into source control.
 3. Add a file called `lambda/hello.js` with the following contents:

 ---